ITSC-4155-Group-1/4155-Project/build.md

 cd frontend/
 ```

-## Installing Dependencies
+## Installing Front-end Dependencies

-Run one of the following commands to install the project dependencies:
+Run one of the following commands to install the front-end project dependencies:

 ```bash
 npm install